agicoder/rr-hackerranks/README.md

 – arrow functions can be used to keep your functions concise – classes are used to define components in React by extending them

+Chapter 2: Basic (in) React
+- state:
+  - Every time you change your component state, the render() method of your component will run again.
 * ==============================================
+This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 Create React App is divided into two packages:

 * `create-react-app` is a global command-line utility that you use to create new projects.